 Lessons Learned Management

 A good lessons learned process is essential to a successful Governance environment.
-Collecting, sharing and most importantly learning from the hard won lessons of earlier projects is the thing which helps project managers deliver projects with better awareness and improved risk management.
+Collecting the hard won lessons of earlier projects is essential.
+But you must then make sure these are shared.
+It helps project managers deliver projects with better awareness and improved risk management.

 Traditionally this has always been very difficult to achieve with Project Managers naturally shy to talk about any issues on their projects and often the dusty reports are unavailable for easy use by following projects.
 Even most software systems have been very poor in this regard…many not even offering a Lessons Learned capability with projects as silos and often archived on completion.